 Failure is a stop, not a destination

-Not every chapter or episode will be successful.
-And that’s okay you can always write a new one.
-The beauty of life is that you can course correct.
+Not every chapter or episode can have a successful ending, and that’s ok.
+You can always write a new one.
 Don’t feel irritated about what didn’t go your way.
 Use that energy to write the next chapter.

 Thirty publishers rejected Stephen King’s novel, Carrie, before it saw the light of the day.
 Source: Google 😊